Yegoroff/PlainElastic.Net/ReadMe.md

 ### If something is missed

-  In case you need ElasticSearch feature that not yet covered by PlainElastic.Net, just remember that everything passed to ES connection is a string, so you can add missed functionality using `.Custom(string)` functions, that exists in every builder.
+  In case you need ElasticSearch feature that not yet covered by PlainElastic.Net, just remember that everything passed to ES connection is a string, so you can add missed functionality using `.Custom(string)` function, that exists in every builder.

 ```csharp
 return new QueryBuilder<Item>()